 We all need to save for retirement, what the government offers for social security just is not enough to cover all of our expenses and emergencies in retirement.

-Unfortunately not all of us are lucky enough to have an employer who offers a 401(K) or even a pension.
+Unfortunately those of us that own our own businesses are not lucky enough to have an employer who has taken care of setting up a 401K for us.

 Following is a review of what a 401K does and how you might create your own makeshift retirement plan.